skreling-eng/anthill/README.md

 The detailed portrait of the witch

 @rand_prompt: @topic -> $llm[3] -> $texts_to_prompts -> @blond_woman
-Create a prompt for the image model to generate high quality image.
+Create a prompt for an image generation model to produce a high-quality image.
 Use no more than 55 words.
-Return only final result without any comments, clarifications or descriptions.
+Return only the final result without comments, clarifications, or descriptions.

 @images: @rand_prompt -> $image(model='realitsic_fantasy', width=768, height=1280)[10]

 ### Music

 @style
-irish traditional song, strong female voice
+Irish traditional song, strong female voice

 @lyrics_text: $llm
-Create a short song about the witch who wants to take your soul.
+Create a short song about a witch who wants to take your soul.
-Return only final result without any comments, clarifications or descriptions.
+Return only the final result without comments, clarifications, or descriptions.

 @track: (@style, @lyrics_text) -> $music(model='st', guidance_scale=4.0, vocal_language='en', inference_steps=50)

 ### Video

 @video_prompt: $llm -> $texts_to_prompts
-Create a prompt for the video model to generate video.
+Create a prompt for a video generation model.
-You need to animate the portrait image of the witch.
+Animate the portrait image of the witch.
 Use no more than 55 words.
-Return only final result without any comments, clarifications or descriptions.
+Return only the final result without comments, clarifications, or descriptions.

 @realistic_video: @video_prompt -> $comfy(port=8000, json='Rapid-AIO-Mega__3_start_image.json')[4]